Teaching Orientation for Graduate Students

 This orientation is open to all graduate student instructors.
 It is especially useful for graduate students who are new to teaching.

-Are any of the resources from the orientations available online?
+Are any of the resources from the orientations available elsewhere?

-CTL staff are available to meet with you to talk about any of the topics listed in the program description above.
+CTL staff are available to meet with you to talk about any aspect of working with students as a Teaching Assistant or Teaching Fellow.
 Some helpful resources are also listed below.

 I had a scheduling conflict with orientation – will you be running these session again?

-CTL runs Essentials of Teaching and Learning workshops, which are expanded versions of orientation sessions during the academic year, as well as microteaching practice sessions.
-Join the CTL mailing list to be alerted about upcoming opportunities.
+CTL runs Essentials of Teaching and Learning workshops, which build on orientation sessions during the academic year, as well as microteaching practice sessions.
+Join the CTL email list to be alerted about upcoming opportunities.